calcaide/plop-react-webpack/README.md

 module.exports = require('plop-react-webpack');
 ```

-In the terminal, type: `plop` and enjoy it.
+In the terminal, type: `$ plop`.

+Before start to develop, remember to install all the dependencies: `$ npm install`.

 ## Provided generator